Friedrich Mußgay: Evaluation

 Jürgen Schuhladen-Krämer, in a biographical contribution, describes Mußgay as a "Bürokrat im Bewährungsaufstieg" (loosely, "a bureaucrat permanently on probation").
 On the one hand, as a boss he would protect his subordinates whenever he could.
 In his disputes with church authorities he was frequently seen to be visibly discomforted.
 On the other hand, he did not always restrict his roles to those of the deskbound bureaucrat.
-During prisonoer interrrogations he could behave like the archetypical "little man" fortified with the temperament of a frontline Gestapo interrogator, "a shrieking frothing man trying to make victims compliant with threats, reminiscent of cartoon Nazi policemen familiar to later generations from subsequently produced movies".
+During prisoner interrogations he could behave like the archetypal "little man" fortified with the temperament of a frontline Gestapo interrogator, "a shrieking frothing man trying to make victims compliant with threats, reminiscent of cartoon Nazi policemen familiar to later generations from subsequently produced movies".
 Perhaps he was just a simple Württemberg political policeman promoted too far too fast.
-Did he, perhapd, just see himself as a "people's police officer", tempered by frontline wartime experiences, who had become convinced that it was his duty to preserve his hard-won class privileges and social status on the homefront against those whom he identified as Germany's enemies?
+Did he, perhaps, just see himself as a "people's police officer", tempered by frontline wartime experiences, who had become convinced that it was his duty to preserve his hard-won class privileges and social status on the homefront against those whom he identified as Germany's enemies?